rp-rs/rp-hal/README.md

 The `thumbv6m-none-eabi` target may be replaced by the all-Arm wildcard `'cfg(all(target_arch = "arm", target_os = "none"))'`.

-*Step 3* - Boot your RP2040 into "USB Bootloder mode", typically by rebooting whilst holding some kind of "Boot Select" button.
+*Step 3* - Boot your RP2040 into "USB Bootloader mode", typically by rebooting whilst holding some kind of "Boot Select" button.
 On Linux, you will also need to 'mount' the device, like you would a USB Thumb Drive.